The mass-richness relation of optically-selected clusters from weak gravitational lensing and abundance with Subaru HSC first-year data: Results

 We also show the constraint on the mean relation computed in equation~(\ref{eq:MgivenN}) and the scatter relation $\sigma_{\ln M|N}$ in Figure~\ref{fig:meanscatterchains_fid_PlanckWMAP} from the MCMC chains after marginalizing over the model parameters (i.e., not only at the best-fit parameters as shown in Figure~\ref{fig:PMgivenN_best_fid_PlanckWMAP}).
-Since the model generally predicts a skewed distribution of the halo mass for a fixed richness value in $\ln M$ space, we define $\sigma_{\ln M|N}$ as the half width of the 68$\%$ percentile region of $P_{\beta}(\ln M|N)$ for each redshift bin as $\sigma_{\ln M|N}=(\ln M_{84} - \ln M_{16} )/2$, where $M_{84}$ and $M_{16}$ are masses corresponding to the 84th and 16th percentiles of $P_{\beta}(\ln M|N)$ at a fixed richness, respectively.
-The mean relations for {\it Planck} and {\it WMAP} cosmologies are consistent with each other given the error bars for all the redshift bins, and the mean relation of $0.4 \leq z_{\rm cl} \leq 0.7$ has the larger amplitude than in the other redshift bins for both the cosmologies with relatively high significance given the error bars.
-The scatter relation for the {\it Planck} cosmology increases toward lower richness values for all the redshift bins, whereas the scatter for the {\it WMAP} cosmology is consistent with the constant values as a function of the richness for all of the redshift bins.
+Since the model generally predicts a skewed distribution of halo mass for a fixed richness value in $\ln M$ space, we define $\sigma_{\ln M|N}$ as the half width of the 68$\%$ percentile region of $P_{\beta}(\ln M|N)$ for each redshift bin as $\sigma_{\ln M|N}=(\ln M_{84} - \ln M_{16} )/2$, where $M_{84}$ and $M_{16}$ are masses corresponding to the 84th and 16th percentiles of $P_{\beta}(\ln M|N)$ at a fixed richness, respectively.
+The mean relations for {\it Planck} and {\it WMAP} cosmologies are consistent with each other given the error bars for all the redshift bins, and the mean relation of $0.4 \leq z_{\rm cl} \leq 0.7$ has a larger amplitude than in the other redshift bins for both cosmologies with relatively high significance given the error bars.
+We constrain the mean relations at $N=25$ with $\sim 4 \%$ precision for $0.1 \leq z_{\rm cl} \leq 0.4$ and $0.4 \leq z_{\rm cl} \leq 0.7$, and $\sim 8\%$ precision for $0.7 \leq z_{\rm cl} \leq 1.0$.
+The scatter relation for the {\it Planck} cosmology increases toward lower richness values for all redshift bins, whereas the scatter for the {\it WMAP} cosmology is consistent with a constant value as a function of richness for all redshift bins.
 The scatter values for the {\it Planck} cosmology are systematically larger than those for the {\it WMAP} cosmology.
-This result is qualitatively consistent with the one obtained from the cosmological analysis for the SDSS redMaPPer clusters in \cite{Costanzietal2018b}, which shows larger scatter values for larger $S_8=\sigma_8(\Omega_{\rm m}/0.3)^{0.5}$ values ($S_8=0.85$ for the {\it Planck} and $S_8=0.79$ for the {\it WMAP} cosmology in this work), although the scatter modeling method is different from ours.
+This result is qualitatively consistent with the one obtained from cosmological analysis of SDSS redMaPPer clusters in \cite{Costanzietal2018b}, which shows larger scatter values for larger $S_8=\sigma_8(\Omega_{\rm m}/0.3)^{0.5}$ values ($S_8=0.85$ for the {\it Planck} and $S_8=0.79$ for the {\it WMAP} cosmology in this work), although the scatter modeling method is different from ours.
 The scatter values in the middle redshift bin ($0.4 \leq z_{\rm cl} \leq 0.7$) are also lower than those in the other redshift bins.
 We discuss the origin of this result in Section~\ref{sec:discussion:redshiftevolution}.